Part-DB/Part-DB-server/docs/usage/information_provider_system.md

 ### TME

-The TME provider use the API of [TME](https://www.tme.eu/) to search for parts and getting shopping information from them.
+The TME provider uses the API of [TME](https://www.tme.eu/) to search for parts and getting shopping information from them.
 To use it you have to create an account at TME and get an API key on the [TME API page](https://developers.tme.eu/en/).
 You have to generate a new anonymous key there and enter the key and secret in the Part-DB env configuration (see below).

-Following env configuration options are available:
+The following env configuration options are available:

 * `PROVIDER_TME_KEY`: The API key you got from TME (mandatory)
 * `PROVIDER_TME_SECRET`: The API secret you got from TME (mandatory)